 Surgical extractions are usually more complicated than simple extractions and may require stitches.
 The emergency dentist will make every effort to save as much of your tooth as possible, but in some cases, the tooth may need to be removed in pieces.

-There are a few risks for undergoing a tooth extraction; however, if your dentist recommends the procedure, the benefits likely outweigh the small chance of complications.
+There are a few risks associated with undergoing a tooth extraction; however, if your dentist recommends the procedure, the benefits likely outweigh the small chance of complications.

-Usually after a tooth extraction, a blood clot naturally forms in the socket — the hole in the bone where the tooth has been extracted.
-However, if the blood clot does not form or dislodges, the bone inside the socket can be exposed — referred to as “dry socket.”
+Usually, after a tooth extraction, a blood clot naturally forms in the socket—the hole in the bone where the tooth has been extracted.
+However, if the blood clot does not form or dislodge, the bone inside the socket can be exposed, referred to as a “dry socket.”
 If this happens, the dentist will protect the area by putting a sedative dressing over it for a few days.
 During this time, a new clot will form.

 Other risks include: